-The companies associated with CECA have invested in Obra Social more than 7,800 million euros during the last ten years, the private social further investment of Spain
+CECA's member entities have invested more than €7.8 billion in Obra Social over the last ten years, the largest private social investment in Spain

-For the minister of Economy, Trade and Company, Carlos Cuerpo: «Is necessary to follow driving the financial education because it is a fundamental instrument for the suitable decision making by the citizens, especially by the young; it allows taking out talent and promote the enterprise; have a great economic knowledge and improve the financial»inclusion.
+For the minister of Economy, Trade and Company, Carlos Cuerpo: «It is necessary to follow driving the financial education because it is a fundamental instrument for the suitable decision making by the citizens, especially by the young; it allows taking out talent and promote the enterprise; have a great economic knowledge and improve the financial»inclusion.

 In the field of Obra Social, awards were presented in the following categories: Social Action, Culture and Heritage, Sport and Leisure, Local Development and Job Creation, Education and Research, and Environment.
 With regard to Financial Education, the categories established were: Children and Young People (0-25 years of age), Adults (26-65 years of age), Elderly (65+ years of age) and Entrepreneurs.
 A special jury award was also presented in each field.